 🡥

-This style features 4 suspenders buttons, a waist chinch in the back, and a small denim connector at the bottom of the fly, to simulate the strenght of a one-piece fly construction.
+This style also features 4 suspenders buttons and a waist chinch in the back.
 The coin pocket and the single back pocket have decorative topstitches that make the style even more unique.

 Mohsin Sajid was able to see and photograph one of the historical pieces in 2024 owned by Viktor Fredbäck.